 For more support and information about crying and emotional health, sleep, and changing patterns, I highly recommend these articles:

 Emotional Health And Development Of Self-Esteem In Infants by Roseann Murphy at Little River School Online

-I love your enthusiasm for the RIE Approach, and I’ll do all I can to help.
+I love your enthusiasm for Magda’s approach, and I’ll do all I can to help.